-In my efforts to keep the business growing, I applied for emergency funding from the A+N Time Space Money Bursary fund.
+In my efforts to keep the business growing, I applied for emergency funding from the A+N Time Space Money Bursary fimd.
 To pay my rent I produced a free online presentation and set up some income generating online teaching.

 Whilst on the look out for more options to diversify my business, I saw an Icon and Museum Freelance webinar in August 2020 run by Isabel Churcher, outlining the opportunities for museum freelancers to access ACE’s Project Grants.
 Essentially, the ACE & HLF (Arts Council England & Heritage Lottery Fund) project fund is open for individuals to apply for funding for projects working with an accredited museum.

 ...as usual, things in a global pandemic are not simple.

 I was inspired by the session, but as usual, things in a global pandemic are not simple.
 I approached several institutional that I had existing estimates for conservation projects to see if they were willing for me to apply on their behalf.